The Psychedelic Renaissance

-The ball is certainly rolling and it’s also worthwhile reckoning with the history and interpretation of such psychedelics.
+The ball is certainly rolling but it’s worthwhile reckoning with the history and interpretation of such psychedelics.
 Biographies of drugs, just like people, can evolve.
 It simply takes time.

 LSD as a "Problem Child"

 Take LSD.
 Albert Hofmann’s discovery of LSD in 1943 drew interest from numerous fields, including psychiatry and psychotherapy.
-After he tripped out on his bicycle (on April 29), “doctors and scientists embraced LSD,” writes Kai Kupferschmidt.
+After he tripped out on his bicycle, “doctors and scientists embraced LSD,” writes Kai Kupferschmidt.